Digital Sourcing Consider First Policy

 Principle 1: Be user-centred and prioritise usability

 Understand intended user outcomes and prioritise user needs.
-Also consider how your investment fits into the existing agency environment and technology roadmap.

 Principle 2: Allow room for innovation